usmansaleem/signer-configuration-generator/README.md

-# web3signer-hashicorp-loader
+# web3signer-configuration-generator

-Utility to generate a large number of BLS Key Pair and corresponding Web3Signer Configuration files.
+Utility to generate a large number of BLS Key Pair and corresponding Web3Signer and EthSigner Configuration files.
 Supports raw files and hashicorp loading.

 ## build application: